What is live shopping?

 2. It’s not all about having a big audience

-Companies will have to educate some of their customers about the advantages of live shopping, but they can easily attract interest with flash sales, exclusive discounts and other engagement tools deployed alongside the stream.
+Companies will have to educate some of their customers about the advantages of this trend, but they can easily attract interest with flash sales, exclusive discounts and other engagement tools deployed alongside the stream.

 “In LATAM, the average session time is around three to four minutes.
 With live shopping, we’re seeing 17 minutes, which greatly increases the chance of closing a sale.”Manu García, Head of Live Shopping for Latin America at VTEX

-One of the major advantages around live shopping is the fact that it lets you measure several KPIs, such as open rate and comments before, during and after the streaming.
+One of the major advantages is the fact that it lets you measure several KPIs, such as open rate and comments before, during and after the streaming.
 In addition to these, you can also monitor active visits, number of products added to the cart and the most successful products, as well as the success of live sales.
-All of these metrics help you better assess the impact that live shopping has on your sales, which can be difficult to do with other tools.
+All of these metrics help you better assess the impact that this tool has on your sales, which can be difficult to do with other tools.

 “Some companies believe that Live Shopping is a good option only for cheap products, but we’ve sold mobile phones and foldable bikes with prices above $500 USD.
 This is a trend that can benefit more expensive products and even B2B sellers.”Manu García, Head of Live Shopping for Latin America at VTEX